 Storage.
 Store rutabagas and turnips soon after cold weather.
 Cut off tops to a half-inch of root.
 Place on well-drained ground and cover with soil to prevent freezing.

 Asparagus.
-Cut asparagus tops and put them on compost heap after the first heavy frost.
+Cut asparagus tops and put them on the compost heap after the first heavy frost.
 Top crowns with well-rotted manure or garden compost and good mulch.

 Rhubarb.
 Divide rhubarb in late autumn.
 Rhubarb is a perennial and heavy feeder; mulch with garden compost or well-aged manure.